ncasados/ncasados.github.io/_pages/Blog/2024/astroex-for-fits-files.md

 thumbnail: "/assets/img/thumbnail/pillars_of_creation.webp"
 ---

+Astropy exists for being able to utilize FITS files however I think it would be really cool to have it in Elixir.

-# --FITS files and where to get them--
+# FITS files and where to get them
 ---
 I happen to be a bit of an astronomy nerd.